AdamSJohnson/NQueens/README.md

 <br>

-More on age: The removal for age happens before the removal of excess individuals.
+More on age: The removal for age happens before the removal of excess individuals.<br>
+Printed to the console is: \<Top fitness score> \<Population size after removal> \<Generation><br>

+If you find the program isn't working you must make sure the age limit isn't too low.